This content has been machine translated dynamically.

-You can configure ActiveSync Gateway rules in Endpoint Management.
-Based on these rules, you can allow or deny devices access to ActiveSync data.
-For example, if you activate the rule Missing Required Apps, Endpoint Management checks the App Access Policy for required apps and denies access to ActiveSync data if the required apps are missing.
+You can configure ActiveSync Gateway rules in Citrix Endpoint Management.
+The ActiveSync gateway retains a list of ActiveSync IDs for all devices configured in Citrix Endpoint Management.
+Based on the rules you configure, you can allow or deny devices access to ActiveSync data, based on those ActiveSync IDs.
+For example, if you activate the rule Missing Required Apps, Citrix Endpoint Management checks the App Access Policy for required apps.
+If the required apps are missing, the policy denies access to ActiveSync data.
 For each rule, you can choose either Allow or Deny.
 The default setting is Allow.

 For more information about the App Access device policy, see App access device policy.

 Anonymous Devices: Checks if a device is in anonymous mode.
-This check is available if Endpoint Management can’t re-authenticate the user when a device attempts to reconnect.
+This check is available if Citrix Endpoint Management can’t reauthenticate the user when a device attempts to reconnect.

 Forbidden Apps: Checks if a device has forbidden apps, as defined in an App Access policy.

 Implicit Allow and Deny: This action is the default for the ActiveSync Gateway.
-The gateway creates a Device List of all devices that do not meet any of the other filter rule criteria and allows or denies connections based on that list.
+The gateway creates a Device List of all devices that do not meet any of the other filter rule criteria.
+The gateway then allows or denies connections based on that list.
 If no rule matches, the default is Implicit Allow.